-It's back!
-The 13th edition of Lollapalooza will return to Grant Park from August 3–6, 2017, and you'll be able to enjoy four whole days of bands, heat and huge crowds near some of Chicago's best attractions.
-Chance the Rapper, Lorde, the Killers and Arcade Fire are among the headliners at this year's fest, which also includes plenty of opportunities to dance your ass off at Perry's Stage and after-parties at local rock music venues.
+If you want to attend the biggest music festival in Chicago, get your tickets to Lollapalooza.
+Attendees at the Grant Park fest enjoy four whole days of bands, heat and huge crowds near some of Chicago's best attractions.
+This year, the Weeknd, Jack White, Bruno Mars and Arctic Monkeys headline the main stages, while acts like St. Vincent, Tyler, the Creator and Chvrches take over the rest of the park (and probably a few aftershows at local rock music venues).
 Before you head to the Loop, learn everything you need to know about the year's biggest music event as well as wild photos from previous editions.

 RECOMMENDED: Complete coverage of Chicago's summer music festivals

 When is Lollapalooza 2018?

 Where is Lollapalooza?

 Lollapalooza takes place in Grant Park in downtown Chicago, near attractions such as Millennium Park and the Art Institute.
 There are two entrances that attendees can use: The main gate is at Congress Parkway and Michigan Avenue, while the secondary entrance is at Columbus Drive and Jackson Drive.